-At the crossroads of Texas, Brazil, and central New York percussionist Josh Dekaney weaves musical traditions with style and community.
-Whether on stage or in the studio, Dekaney plays multi percussion with a soulful, deft touch and a keen ear for balancing the ensemble.
+At the crossroads of Texas, Brazil, and central New York percussionist & drummer Josh Dekaney weaves musical traditions with style and community.
+Whether on stage or in the studio, he plays multi percussion with a soulful, deft touch and a keen ear for balance.

-Originally from Houston, Dekaney was a featured headliner of the Batuka!
+Dekaney was a featured headliner of the Batuka!
 2010 International Drum Fest in São Paulo.
-His love for Brazilian music has led him to travel extensively throughout Brazil studying folk and popular music and allowed him to work with artists Vera Figueiredo, Flavio Pimenta, & Tribores.
+His love for Brazilian music has led him to travel extensively throughout Brazil studying folk and popular music as well as working with artists Vera Figueiredo, Flavio Pimenta, & Tribores.

 In central New York he currently performs with: the Intention, Samba Laranja, Second Line Syracuse, and singer/songwriter Jeffrey Pepper Rodgers.
 He has published solos for drum set and vibraphone in The Blue Book volumes I, II, III by TapSpace and Three Movements for Drum Set with Ox and Lamb.

 Dekaney proudly performs on Paiste cymbals, Evans drumheads, Vic Firth sticks, and Pearl drums and percussion.